2020 World Series: Dodgers

 In 2023, Corey Seager, by then a Texas Ranger, would become the first player in MLB history to win World Series MVP for two teams in a different league, as his Rangers defeated the Diamondbacks in five games.

 The Dodgers would win the World Series four years later in 2024.
 That year, the team and their fans were able to celebrate with a parade.
 Despite World Series victories being four years apart, there were many 2020 Dodgers still on the team, including Walker Buehler, Brusdar Graterol, Blake Treinen, Austin Barnes, Will Smith, Chris Taylor, Enrique Hernández (who left the team as a free agent after the 2020 season, but came back in 2023), Gavin Lux, Max Muncy, and Mookie Betts, with manager Dave Roberts and most of the coaching staff still intact.
 Clayton Kershaw and Joe Kelly were still on the team, but did not appear in any postseason games due to injuries.
-2020 Rays' ace Tyler Glasnow was also on the team, but also dealt with injuries and did not appear in the postseason.
 A year later, they repeated as champions.

 This World Series was the start of the 'Will Smith' World Series victory streak.
 From 2020 to 2025, either catcher Will Smith or relief pitcher Will Smith won the World Series.
 Pitcher Will Smith won in 2021, 2022, 2023 (all with three separate teams), while catcher Will Smith would win in 2020, 2024 and 2025.

 Rays

 Kevin Cash would receive tremendous backlash for his decision to remove Blake Snell after just 73 pitches in the sixth inning of Game 6.
 Cash defended his decision, stating he did not want Snell going through the Dodgers order a third time, even despite his dominance for 5 1/3 innings.
 Yahoo Sports immediately named it one of the worst decisions in World Series history, while MLB.com called it the third worst in World Series history.
 FOX Sports post-game analyst and former big leaguer Alex Rodriguez said it was the worst decision he had ever seen in baseball.
 Upon his removal, opposing manager Dave Roberts said during postgame, "Mookie looked at me with a little smile.
 We were all just excited that Snell was out of the game."
 Cash's decision sparked a discussion in whether modern managers were using too much sabermetrics and statistical analysis when making decisions rather than going with their instincts.
 Some noted that while the decision was controversial, the Rays offense had only scored one run, and the Dodgers, who hit starters remarkably better the third time through the order, had not been shut out all season.
 Cash had also managed his starters with a short leash the whole season.
 In a similar move, Cash pulled Charlie Morton from Game 7 of the ALCS at 66 pitches, even though Morton only allowed 2 hits and no runs through for 5 2/3.
 A month later, Cash would be voted as the Manager of the Year in 2020 for his work in the regular season.

+Blake Snell at the Dodgers 2025 victory parade.